Events on Public Property

 food trucks by sidewalkpeople lined by food trucks

 The city prohibits the selling of food or merchandise on city streets and sidewalks (Sec.
 54.27).
-Exceptions are made for events with an 18A Permit.
+Exceptions are made for events with a Special Events Permit.
 There are additional requirements for events with vending, food trucks and alcohol.

 It is the responsibility of the event promoter to ensure the following: